tyreelab/academic-kickstart/content/genealogy_research/profiles/marysillars1848.md

 Mary comes from Machrihanish Bay in Scotland, she was born on the 1st of July in 1848 and was registered in Campbeltown, Argyllshire, Scotland to parents Archibald Sillars and Catherine Sillars (née McSporran), she was baptised on the 6th of August, 1848, also in Campbeltown.[^1]
 [^1]:Mary's baptism record - Scotland, Births and Baptisms, 1564-1950; FHL Number: 1041005

-Mary emigrated to New Zealand at the age of ~18, I haven't found her ship yet, but there is some evidence for her passage on the Schleswig Bride ship arriving in Port Chalmers on the 8th of October 1868 [^2] (which would be ~age 20):
+Mary emigrated to New Zealand at the age of ~18, I haven't found her ship yet, but there is some evidence for her passage on the Schleswig Bride ship arriving in Port Chalmers on the 8th of October 1868 [^2] (which would be ~age 20).
+It's worth noting that the other Sillars passengers include a Barbara and Archibald Sillars, who were present at Mary's wedding in New Zealand [^3] - I don't think this Archibald was her father, but they were very likely relatives of some sort.
 {{< figure library="true" src="sillarsschleswigbride.jpg" title="Sillars' on the Schleswig Bride - 1868" lightbox="true" >}}

 [^2]: Mary Sillars on the Schleswig Bride -  http://sites.rootsweb.com/~nzbound/debtors69.htm ; Page 22.
 List of Immigrants Debtors to the Provincial Government of Otago for Passage Moneys: Assisted Immigration Passage Money Account : Corrected from Treasury Books, 4th Aug., 1869, Inclusive; Otago (N.Z. : Provincial District).
 Provincial Council.
 Immigration Department; Immigration Department, 1869.